combinatrix-ai/ask.sh/README.md

 - ai.sh use `tmux capture-pane -p` to get the current terminal status.
 Therefore, if you run `ask` and `fill` in tmux pane, text on the pane will be sent to the OpenAI.
 - This will give AI the context of your request and improve the result.
 - If you don't want to use this feature, set `AI_SH_NO_PANE=true` in your shell.

+#### Can I use GPT-4?

+- Yes!
+You can use GPT-4 by setting the environmanet_variable `AI_SH_OPENAI_MODEL=gpt-4`.
+  - This environment variable is just passed to OpenAI API.
+So you can use whatever model OpenAI serves.
+- Currently, default model is set to `gpt-3.5-turbo`.